-It’s no secret that mental illness is highly stigmatized in T&T. So, we asked local citizens who live with depression what they wished Trinidadians understood about depression.
+It is no secret that mental illness is highly stigmatized in Trinidad and Tobago.
+So, we asked persons in T&T who live with depression what they wished that Trinidadians understood about depression.
 Here are some of the things that they had to say:

 I wish that Trinidadians understood that depression is just as serious and real as any other medical illness.
 Mental health should not be a taboo topic.
 It is the world’s largest unheard, unseen killer. – Radeyah H. Ali, Attorney at Law